Simploy Testimonial

 Auditors, like the one mentioned above, would interpret the rules to force these employees in the governing class code rather than clercial 8810 and charge you more premium.
 "In order to be classified 8810 you have to be separated from all of the operations 100% of the time."
 But, the actual classification is not that straight forward as you can tell from the questions I had for my client (above).

-The price difference can be astounding between class code 8810 and other classification codes.
+The price difference can be astounding between class code 8810 and other wc class codes.
 If you receive a premium audit report where any or a large number of employees have been reclassified to other codes, the premium auditor must explain in full detail why the class codes were changed during their audit.

 You should find those explanations in the Auditor's Worksheets that the auditor produces during the audit.
 Even if you have no dispute, it's a good idea to request and review these after your audit.
 FYI, your broker will not do this for you.
 Even if a broker is a qualified payroll auditor (none are), your insurance company will not send your broker Auditor's Worksheets.
 They will only send them to you due to the confidential nature of the payroll information.
 You may then forward on to anyone whose consultation you engage, of course.